Paradise Road (1997 film): Production

 The story is based on the testimony of Betty Jeffrey, as written in her 1954 book White Coolies.
 The 1965 book Song of Survival by Helen Colijn (granddaughter of Hendrikus Colijn), another camp survivor, is not listed in the film's credits as being a source for this film, although Colijn is thanked for her help in the credits.

-According to the media information kit for the film, Martin Meader and David Giles researched the story from 1991 and met with survivors from the camp and choir.
-Meader and Giles wrote the original screenplay, which was titled "A Voice Cries Out".
-Graeme Rattigan then joined Meader and Giles and together the three travelled the world, raising $8.275 million for the film.
+According to the media information kit for the film, Martin Meader and David Giles researched the story since 1991 and met with survivors from the camp and choir.
+Meader and Giles wrote the original screenplay which was titled "A Voice Cries Out".
+Graeme Rattigan then joined Meader and Giles and together the three traveled the world, raising $8.275 million for the film.
 They met Beresford in London and he immediately became interested in the project.
 Together with Village Roadshow, Beresford took over the film, re-wrote the script and renamed the project Paradise Road.

 Beresford and producer Sue Milliken then did their own research of the story for over more than two years, by reading books and unpublished diaries on the subject and by interviewing survivors.
 Meader and Giles got a "Story by" credit, and with Rattigan, they all received a Co-Executive Producer Credit.
 Their company, Planet Pictures, received an "In Association With" credit.

 The film represents an alternative take on female imprisonment by the Japanese during World War II compared with BBC's dramatic offering from the early 1980s, Tenko.
 Some criticism of the film's historical accuracy is discussed in an article by Professor Hank Nelson.

 Fox provided $19 million of the budget with $6 million coming from Singapore businessman Andrew Yap.

 The role of Dr Verstak was originally offered to Anjelica Huston, who demanded more profit share than the filmmakers were willing to give, so Frances McDormand was cast instead.
 The part of Margaret Drummond was to be played by Jean Simmons but she had to withdraw due to illness; the studio wanted Joan Plowright but she accepted another offer and Pauline Collins wound up being cast.
-Fox were reluctant to cast Cate Blanchett in the lead as she was relatively unknown at the time but Beresford insisted.
+Fox was reluctant to cast Cate Blanchett in the lead as she was relatively unknown at the time but Beresford insisted.

 Production took place in Marrickville (Sydney), Singapore, Port Douglas and Penang.